P-wig/ML-HW/project/ProjectProposal.md

 <Add one sentence for the *Project Proposal* assignment submission that captures the project statement.>

+The Predicting Housing Prices project aims to develope a machine learning model that can accurately estimate the sale prices of houses with regards to varying factors such as location and size.

 <Expand the section with few sentences for the *Project Progress* assignment submission>
 * Give a clear and complete statement of the problem.
 * What is the benchmark you are using.
 Why?